The 2016 Review of Jenny Craig

 The Jenny Craig diet program centers around low calorie pre-packaged cuisine.
 The food may be picked up at Jenny Craig locations, or you may choose to have it delivered to your door.

 Different Jenny plans include different amounts and types of counseling, either in-person, phone, or online via video chat.
-Dieters should understand that their counselors are not licensed dietitians or even nutritionists, but rather sales people for Jenny Craig's foods.
+Dieters should understand that their counselors are not licensed dietitians or even nutritionists, but rather sales people for Jenny Craig's foods, which tend to be on the pricey side.

 What to Expect on JC Diet Plans...